-NEW STREET CHILD RESEARCH SHOWS DISCRIMINATION AND STIGMA TOP BARRIER TO EDUCATION FOR CHILDREN WITH DISABILITIES IN SIERRA LEONE
+STREET CHILD RESEARCH SHOWS TOP BARRIERS TO EDUCATION FOR CHILDREN WITH DISABILITIES IN SIERRA LEONE

 On Tuesday 24th July, the UK will co-host its first ever Global Disability Summit.
 DfID’s Secretary of State, Penny Mordaunt announced the summit last month using sign language - a House of Commons first – and is spearheading renewed action to tackle the barriers that prevent people with disabilities from participating fully in society.